 Hamid Babaei, Iran

-Doctoral student of finance Hamid Babaei is serving six-year prison sentence for allegedly “acting against national security by communicating with a hostile government.”
+Doctoral student of finance Hamid Babaei is serving a six-year prison sentence for allegedly “acting against national security by communicating with a hostile government.”
 The primary piece of evidence used by the authorities to support this charge has been the scholarship funding Mr. Babaei received from the University of Liege as a PhD student.
 SAR is concerned about the lack of proper substantiation for these charges and the authorities’ sentencing as apparent retaliation for Mr. Babaei’s refusal to spy on Iranian students in Belgium.

 Nasser bin Ghaith, United Arab Emirates